wordbit/wordbit/content/posts/insert-title-here.md

 The distinction is subtle, but spiritually significant.
 Creators are trapped in a fruitless cycle of appeasement trying to hold an audience.
 Artists don't care about an audience - instead, they rely on an internal compass, staying true to their vision of what constitutes something unique - a raw creation without precedent.
 One has integrity, the other does not.
 Choose wisely.

 Social media is anathema to a true artist.
 But it is now the dominant form of cultural expression in our society.
-User-generated "content" is completely lacking in artistry, yet so many are pulled into both the sordid and trivial minutiae of people's lives.
+User-generated "content" (Gemmell's definition of "content" almost certainly applies here) is completely lacking in artistry, yet so many are pulled into both the sordid and trivial minutiae of people's lives.

 This concept isn't new.
 Reality TV paved the way decades ago - cheap and exploitative, from the _Jerry Springer Show_ to _America's Funniest Home Videos_, voyeuristic forays into peoples lives has always been around, but at least it used to be on the fringe.